31 Best Gluten-Free Restaurants in San Francisco in 2026

 10. As Quoted

 Tucked into Presidio Heights, As Quoted is a chic neighborhood café and one of the most trusted fully gluten-free restaurants San Francisco has to offer.
-Their simple, organic menu is perfect for mindful eaters looking for fresh, seasonal fare without allergens.
+The simple, organic menu is perfect for mindful eaters looking for fresh, seasonal fare without allergens.

 The Vibe